Axel Dumas: Early life

 Dumas earned a bachelor's degree in Philosophy from Paris-Sorbonne University and a master of Laws.
 He graduated from Sciences Po, and he attended an executive program at the Harvard Business School.

 Career

 Dumas was an investment banker for Paribas in Beijing, China from 1995 to 1997, in Paris from 1997 to 1999, and in New York City from 1999 to 2003.

 Dumas joined Hermès as an auditor in 2003.
 He became the CEO of its jewellery division in 2006, and the CEO of its leather goods division in 2008.
-He was appointed as chief operating officer and joint CEO of the company alongside Patrick Thomas in June 2012, and he succeeded Thomas as CEO in February 2014.
+He was appointed as chief operating officer of the company in June 2013, supervised by Patrick Thomas until his departure in January 2014.

 Personal life

 Dumas is married to Elisabeth Franck, a journalist for Libération.

-With his family, Dumas is an heir to a 30 billion Euro fortune, making them France's third richest family as of 2017.
+With his family, Dumas is an heir to a 30 billion € fortune, making them France's third richest family as of 2017.